neo4j-field/gcs-k-hop/README.md

 transformations in the pipeline.<br />

-Each (**Retrieve K-Hops**) transformation receives a map of neo4j node ids controlled by a batch size, every map gets unwinded and executed against the database with the below cypher:
+Each (**Retrieve K-Hops**) transformation receives a map of neo4j node ids controlled by a batch size, every map gets unwinded and executed against the database with the below cypher extracted from the **cypher_files/k_hop_query.cql** file:

 ```cypher
 UNWIND $rows AS row